alikonainofficial/speechify/README.md

 By adding these IDs to the respective UI components, the provided test suite will be able to locate and interact with the elements correctly.

----

-## Development Guidelines

-### Do's

-- Write clean, maintainable, and well-documented code and follow the best practices and coding standards.
-- You are free to use any official documentation or language references (MDN, React Docs, Socket.IO Docs, etc).
-- You can use the debugging tools and native IDE features (only standard Auto-Completion).
-- Implement robust error handling and graceful error recovery mechanisms throughout the application to ensure a smooth user experience and maintain the stability of the web app.

-### Don'ts

-- Do NOT use any external libraries for the implementation, except for any previously mentioned or already installed sdks.
-- DO NOT include any API keys or sensitive information in the client-side code.
-- DO NOT use any Coding Assistants like GitHub Copilot, ChatGPT, etc., or any other AI-based tools.
-- DO NOT visit direct blogs or articles related to the implementation of the tasks.
-- DO NOT use Stack Overflow or any other forum websites.
-- DO NOT submit your Deepgram key in your final solution (keep in .env file).
-We will use our own when auto-grading.

 ## Resources